Dimity’s story, Gentle Reader, is here at last!

 “I was ambushed, and she forcibly read her poetry at me.”

-~ Borderlands Books, Overheard in the StoreTags: DEFY OR DEFEND, Delightfully Deadly, Special Extras
+~ Overheard at the bookstoreTags: DEFY OR DEFEND, Delightfully Deadly, Special Extras